KriVaTri/EVCM/README.md

 - Starts charging when there is enough excess power (solar export / surplus)
 - Pauses charging when you start importing too much from the grid
-- Slowly turns the charging amps up or down to match what you have available (you can also set a max charging current limit)
+- Slowly turns the charging amps up or down to match what you have available
 - Can stop at a chosen battery percentage (SoC limit)
 - Can restrict charging to a time window (planner)
 - Can handle more than one wallbox with or without a priority order (who gets to charge first)